Connecting the Boston University campus

 - Install a contraflow bike lane on St. Mary’s Street, to provide an alternative to the Mountfort Street/Carlton Street/Commonwealth Avenue tangle for access between the campus and neighborhoods south of the Turnpike, and to complete the two-way back-street connection for the Claire Saltonstall bikeway.

 - Install a contraflow bike lane on Essex Street for easy access from the BU bridge into the residential neighborhoods south of Commonwealth Avenue.
+[Update: this has been done as of March, 2014, though there are some serious design issues with the treatment.
+I have another post on this blog about this intersection.]

 - Reconfigure additional streets for better bicycle access.
 For example, make Bay State Road into a two-way bicycle boulevard (allowing local access, but designed to discourage through motor vehicle travel).